-Under the Council's My HomeBuy Scheme, the Council has purchased, then leased out its share of six remaining properties to participating residents over a 125 year period.
+Under the Council's My HomeBuy Scheme, the Council has purchased, then leased out its share of the properties to participating residents over a 125 year period.
+There are four properties remaining; two were sold during this year and one in the previous year.

-In 2014 the Council entered into a finance lease over a 999 year period with Thames Valley Housing Association for the combined Adastron House/Byways site.
+In 2014 the Council entered into a finance lease over a 999 year period with Thames Valley Housing Association for the combined Cardew House site.